IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

 - echo "//packages.infragistics.com/npm/js-licensed/:always-auth=true" >> ~/.npmrc
 ```

-The token is considered as sensitive information, so [you have two options](https://docs.travis-ci.com/user/environment-variables/):
+The best way to define an environment variable depends on what type of information it will contain, so [you have two options](https://docs.travis-ci.com/user/environment-variables/):

 * encrypt it and add it [to your .travis.yml](https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml)
 * add it to your [Repository Settings](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings)